- May 4, 2014

 Starring hero "Halloween Harry", Alien Carnage is an impressive game with no detail overlooked.
 Professional musical soundtrack, brilliant full-VGA graphics, non-stop animation and huge start-game and end-game cinematics.
 If Duke Nukem has a twin separated at birth, it's got to be Halloween Harry!
 Harry has an armory of weapons he can find and use, besides the devastating flamethrower that he sta…

-- Controls are clunky and diagonal movement is particularly frustrating.
+- Controls are clunky and frustrating, particularly with diagonal movement and jetpack management.

-- Level design can feel tedious and maze-like, requiring excessive backtracking to rescue hostages.
+- Level design is often tedious and maze-like, requiring excessive backtracking and exploration to progress.

-- The game has not aged well, with many aspects feeling outdated and unappealing to modern players.
+- The game has not aged well, feeling outdated and cumbersome compared to modern platformers.

 music

-8 mentions Positive Neutral NegativeThe music in the game is generally described as average but functional, with some reviewers noting that it enhances the overall experience despite not being exceptional.
-While it may sound peculiar to some, it is appreciated for its presence, especially in comparison to older games that often lacked music altogether.
-Overall, the soundtrack is considered decent and fitting for the game's aesthetic.
+16 mentions Positive Neutral NegativeThe music in the game is generally described as average but effective, with some users noting its peculiar quality while still appreciating its presence, especially compared to older DOS games that often lacked music altogether.
+Overall, the soundtrack is considered decent and fitting for the game's aesthetic, with no elements feeling outdated or unpleasant.

 “When I first played this game after so many years, I was surprised to hear music and sound effects.”